How to choose the perfect acoustic for you

-Different shaped guitar bodies can produce different sounds, and are therefore used in different circumstances.
+Different shaped guitar bodies can produce different sounds and are therefore used in different circumstances.
 For example, Jumbo body acoustics produce more volume on account of the larger body size, whilst parlour guitars produce a more focused sound, perfect for folk or fingerstyle players.
 We look more closely at acoustic guitar body shapes in this blog, and the basic anatomy of an acoustic guitar is outlined in the image below.

 As well as the guitar body’s shape, the tone is greatly impacted by the type of wood used in its construction.
 Some woods offer a richer tonality, while others give a higher end brightness.
-Similarly with the type of strings used; steel strings are arguably more common and can be used in a variety of situations, while nylon strings are usually favoured by classical or Spanish style players.
+Similarly, with the type of strings used; steel strings are arguably more common and can be used in a variety of situations, while nylon strings are usually favoured by classical or Spanish style players.

 The common theme running throughout this, and any other buying guide, is that you need to have a rough idea of what exactly you’re trying to achieve with the guitar.
 Deciding between the different genres of music you hope to play and the way you want your guitar to sound will have the single biggest impact on what ends up being the right guitar for you.

 If you’re looking for something which can comfortably cover a lot of different styles of music, yet retains that balance of tone and playability, then a dreadnought body acoustic might be perfect for you.
-Dreadnoughts are the classic acoustic guitar shape, and are familiar to everyone.
+Dreadnoughts are the classic acoustic guitar shape and are familiar to everyone.
 You’ll find more dreadnoughts, and variations of, than you will any other guitar and for good reason.
-The medium sized body is big enough to resonate the tone nicely, with a good blend of volume and clarity, yet not so big that it feels cumbersome to play.
+The medium-sized body is big enough to resonate the tone nicely, with a good blend of volume and clarity, yet not so big that it feels cumbersome to play.

 The ranges of every acoustic brand are stuffed full of dreadnoughts, so you’ll be sure to find one that meets your ‘other’ criteria (cost, quality etc) without too much difficulty.
-For beginners, or perhaps electric players looking to dip their toes into the water, you can’t go far wrong with the Farida DX-8.

-If you are an expert in all this already, and want the ‘guitar of a lifetime’, check out the obscenely attractive (and pricey!)
+If you are an expert in all this already and want the ‘guitar of a lifetime’, check out the obscenely attractive (and pricey!)
 Gibson Hummingbird.
 This guitar needs no introduction, having been seen around the necks of John Lennon, Elvis Presley and countless others over the years.
-For the money you get the best choice of woods, the finest attention to detail and glorious, spine-tingling tone.
+For the money, you get the best choice of woods, the finest attention to detail and glorious, spine-tingling tone.
 Nice to dream, eh?